opendocsg/slw-judgments-backfill/2001_SGHC_78/report.md

 184    Before dealing with the submissions made in respect of the guilt or innocence of the second accused, reference should be

-## made to what the Court of Appeal said in Vinit Sopon & Ors v Public Prosecutors [1994] 2 SLR 226, where Yong Pung How CJ,
+## made to what the Court of Appeal said in Vinit Sopon & Ors v Public Prosecutors <span class="citation">[1994] 2 SLR 226</span>, where Yong Pung How CJ,

 in delivering the judgment of the Singapore Court of Criminal Appeal, said at page 241E-G: